judovana/java25-change/README.md

 - Treat both LTS versions equally; neither is the default.
 - Users and maintainers can choose which version to use.
 - The most recent version will likely become the conventionally preferred one, but this is not enforced.
+- java-25-opendjk will be added and will provide java

 ## What This Change Means for Fedora Users